 Live music, a table set for my fiancé and me with two glass of young rose wine (as per my instruction) , glittering city of Goa reflecting on the gentle waves of Mandovi, a few rich lads trying their luck with money.. in short a flabbergasting view with a Bollywood style set up is what my memory of cruising is.

 Mandovi River Cruises are another fascinating mode of exploring Goa.
 Most of these cruises have a planned tour taking you with the flow of this mighty river.
-The guided tours show you the famous forts and attractions along its bank and also explain you about the history of Goa.
+The guided tours show you the famous forts and attractions along its bank and also explain to you the history of Goa.

 Go Offbeat: Explore the Unique Temples of Goa

 Temples?
 In Goa?
 Yeah, you read it right, the state which has gained its popularity for its churches and Christian culture also has a secret religious history.
-In order to save the holy Hindu shrines from the attacks of the Portuguese, the communities of Sharshwat Brahmin (Who also, surprisingly, escaped the conversion) built the colourful temples resembling a Latin Quarter.
-A few of them, like Mangeshi temple and Malasa temple, have attracted quite a number of tourists because of their interesting customs, architecture, and beliefs.
+In order to save the holy Hindu shrines from the attacks of the Portuguese, the communities of Sharshwat Brahmin (Who also, surprisingly, escaped the conversion) built the colorful temples resembling a Latin Quarter.
+A few of them, like Mangeshi temple and Malasa temple, has attracted quite a number of tourists because of their interesting customs, architecture, and beliefs.
 Did you know Malasa temple is handled by Mallya (not Vijay Mallya’s in particular) family?
 And it is known to be a place of justice, quite ironical, isn’t it? 😉

 And even if you subtract the temple part, the whole trail is amazingly beautiful.
 Thus, it’s worthwhile to ride that bike to this amazing trail, or say a Temple Run in Goa!

-Tamdi Surla Temple, that can be easily reached by local buses from Panjim Bus Stand, has also become quite popular among trekkers and travellers.
+Tamdi Surla Temple, that can be easily reached by local buses from Panjim Bus Stand, has also become quite popular among trekkers and travelers.
 It would be a must-visit especially post-monsoon.
 However, the architecture and history of this oldest temple of Goa that survived all Muslim and Portuguese plunder are equally fascinating.

 Trek in the Lush Green Forest of Goa